 A collector might like to look at the bottom of the hand warmer.
 If they see copper, its very likely it was made in the late Qing Dynasty, or early Republic of China periods.
 If it is made of red copper with plain designs, it might be from the Ming Dynasty.
 If the design if frivolous and glossy, it is most likely work from the Qing Dynasty.

-The colour of the rust can also be a clue.
-Boiling soda water can be used to brush the rust—and artificial rust will immediately fall away.
+The color of the rust can also be a clue.
+Boiling soda water can be used to brush the rust — and artificial rust will immediately fall away.

 Hand warmers are supposed to be handmade, while counterfeits are usually cast.
 A look at the welding line between the bottom and the body of the hand warmer can distinguish the genuine from the fake.